-In the absence of data on translocation issues within the CSF, it would be recommended that a system be established to provide baseline and continuing data on the incidence of hull fouling occurrence within the hand collection sector, and the presence/absence of invasive species, particularly the crown of thorns starfish, known to occur within the adjacent GBR area.
-The hazard presented by translocation of species is noted in all components of this Level 1 assessment.
+In the absence of data on translocation issues within the CSF, it is recommended that a system be established to provide baseline and continuing data on the incidence of hull and anchor fouling occurrence within the hand collection sector, and the presence/absence of invasive species, particularly the crown of thorns starfish, known to occur within the adjacent GBR area.
+The hazard presented by translocation of species is noted in all components of this Level 1 assessment, and is also considered in detail in the recent BRS publication (Summerson and Curran 2005), noting the need for empirical data on which to adequately assess this risk.

-External Hazards scoring three in the Habitat and Community component would both be initially addressed through the operator-initiated 'Memorandum of Understanding' being considered by stakeholders and the Tourism sector.
-This involves a suggested voluntary 3-year reef-rotational zoning system that would provide a risk reduction measure for hazards associated with anchoring and mooring, and perhaps others.
+External hazards scoring three in the Habitat and Community component would both be initially addressed through the operator-initiated 'Memorandum of Understanding' being considered by stakeholders and the Tourism sector.
+Similarly, a suggested voluntary 3-year reef-rotational zoning system would also provide a risk reduction measure, and further development leading to its implementation should be actively encouraged.

-Discussions at Stakeholder meetings have also recognised the value that could be gained by Observer Programs, and in obtaining underwater video footage as a means of monitoring habitat issues, community assemblages, and providing baseline data on which further risk assessment could be judged.
+Discussions at Stakeholder meetings have also recognised the value that could be gained by Observer Programs, and by obtaining underwater video footage as a means of monitoring habitat issues, community assemblages, and providing baseline data on which further risk assessment could be judged.